Optogenetic System

 LED-driver-board-V.01-back-panel.PNG

-The top panel of Optogenetics-LED driver board features:
+The Optogenetics-LED driver board itself features:

-• Terminal screw for power input (Right) .
+• Terminal screw for power input (Right).

 • Terminal screws for PWM input (LEFT).